nityanbhorde/Battleship/README.md

 4. A MediocrePlayer : Uses the Hunt/ Target algorithm that randomly attacks until it hits a ship.
 Upon hitting a ship, "target" mode is activated and the player will shoot around that target point.

 5. A GoodPlayer that uses density algorithms to calculate the probability of a ship being at a certain point.
 The algorithm keeps track of where it has shot, and attempts to place all of the enemies' ships at the coordinates.
 Using this information it will determine the place that a ship will most likely be, and target it.

-6. A Game class: This class is used to run a complete game between two players.